-2.12.2 Most exemptions do not apply to a short position that you hold because of the nature of a short position.
+Most exemptions do not apply to a short position that you hold because of the nature of a short position.
 Only the exemptions mentioned in paragraphs 2.12.3, 2.12.4, 2.12.5, 2.12.7, 2.12.8, 2.12.9 and 2.12.11 apply to short positions.
 The SFC has power to exempt persons from all or any of the provisions of Part XV but it can only do so after having regard to the guidelines published after consultation with the Financial Secretary (see s.309(1)).
-The Guidelines published under s.309(1) set out the circumstances where the SFC would consider granting an exemption.
-The two relevant circumstances are briefly outlined in paragraph 2.12.4 and 2.12.5 and the Guidelines themselves are posted on the Part XV page of our website.
+The Guidelines published under s.309(1) only contemplate an exemption being granted in 2 types of case.
+These are briefly outlined in paragraph 2.12.4 and 2.12.5 and the Guidelines themselves are posted on the Part XV page of our web site.
 The SFC will not entertain applications for exemption in other cases.